 - receives a MM4_read_reply_report.REQ (as defined in TS 23.140 [40] clause 8.4.3), that contains a non-local target ID, from the non-local MMS Proxy-Relay.

-The following table contains parameters generated by the IRI-POI, along with parameters derived from the MM4_read_reply_report.REQ message (from the local MMS Proxy-Relay to the non-local MMS Proxy-Relay, or inversely).
+Table 7.4.3-16 contains parameters generated by the IRI-POI, along with parameters derived from the MM4_read_reply_report.REQ message (from the local MMS Proxy-Relay to the non-local MMS Proxy-Relay, or inversely).

 Table 7.4.3-16: Payload for MMSReadReportNonLocalTarget